drakored/WearablePack-Pebble/samples/SF1PebbleDashboard/README.md

 * Next you will be prompted to "Allow" the Pebble watch application to use the APIs to connect to Salesforce.

-3. Create the Salesforce Reports.
+*3. Create the Salesforce Reports.*

 * From a web browser, log in to https://login.salesforce.com .